History of Poonch: Sikh Empire (1819–1846)

-Princely state of Jammu and Kashmir (1846–1947)
+Jammu and Kashmir State (1846–1947)

 After the First Anglo-Sikh War (1845–1846) and the subsequent Treaties of Lahore and Amritsar, the entire territory between the Beas and the Indus rivers was transferred to Gulab Singh, including Poonch.
 He was recognised an independent ruler, a maharaja, of the newly created state of Jammu and Kashmir.
 Gulab Singh reinstated the jagir of Poonch to Jawahir Singh, the eldest remaining son of Dhyan Singh.

 The brothers Jawahir Singh and Moti Singh were not satisfied.
 They put forward a claim to being independent rulers of Poonch, maintaining that they were entitled to a share in the 'family property' of all the territories controlled by Gulab Singh.
 The matter was adjudicated by Sir Frederick Currie, the British Resident in Lahore, in 1852, who confirmed that Gulab Singh was indeed their suzerain.
 The brothers were to give the Maharaja Gulab Singh a horse with gold trappings every year and consult him on all matters of importance.
 The House of Poonch however continued to contest this arrangement right up to 1940.

 In 1852, the brothers Jawahir Singh and Moti Singh quarrelled and the Punjab Board of Revenue awarded a settlement.
 Moti Singh was awarded the territory of the Poonch district, and Jawahir Singh that of the Mirpur district.
 Christopher Snedden remarks that Moti Singh's territory amounted to two-thirds of Dhyan Singh's estate.

 In 1859, Jawahir Singh was accused of 'treacherous conspiracy' by Maharaja Ranbir Singh (r.
 1857–1885), who succeeded Gulab Singh.
 The British agreed with the assessment and forced Jawahir Singh into exile in Ambala.
 Ranbir Singh paid Jawahir Singh an annual stipend of Rs.
 100,000 until his death, and confiscated his territory (the Mirpur district) afterwards because Jawahir Singh had no heirs.

 Moti Singh's son, Baldev Singh contested this action claiming that the territory should return to him as the sole surviving descendant of Dhyan Singh.
 The British did not accept the claim saying that Jawahir Singh forfeited his territory when he agreed to the annual stipend.